 Pam Freeman, LISW

 Pam Freeman, MSW, LISW is an independently licensed social worker in the state of Iowa.
 She earned her B.A. degree in psychology from Central College and a masters degree in social work from the University of Iowa.
 Pam has extensive experience working with children and families in settings such as schools, shelters and home visitation programs.
-She provides support through a variety of treatment modalities including TF-CBT (trauma focused cognitive behavioral therapy), CBT, play therapy (client centered and directed), motivational interviewing, Sand Tray therapy for trauma and grief processing, Pam works with children, adults, and families.
+She provides support through a variety of treatment modalities including TF-CBT (trauma focused cognitive behavioral therapy), CBT, play therapy (client centered and directed), motivational interviewing, Sand Tray therapy for trauma and grief processing, and EMDR.
+Pam works with children, adults, and families.
 Pam has experience providing services to individuals who are struggling with anxiety, depression, postpartum depression, trauma, grief and loss.
 She has training in domestic violence support and has worked with ethnically diverse populations.

 Tom Garner, LMHC

 Tom is a Licensed Mental Health Counselor.
 He received his Bachelor of Arts degree in Business Administration in 1973 from Auburn University, and a Master of Education in Counseling in 1993 from University of Montevallo.
 Tom has worked with children, adolescents, young adults and adults providing individual, family, and couple’s counseling.
 He has 21 years of experience working with children and adolescents with intellectual disabilities, behavioral conflict and trauma, mental health and oppositional issues in a residential setting.
 Tom is trained in Eye Movement Desensitization and Reprocessing (EMDR) and Trauma Focused Cognitive Behavioral Therapy.
 He is independently licensed as a mental health counselor.

 TaLana Holman, LMHC